 Please note that heading ids and anchors will be dynamically inserted upon page load and do not need to be included within the markdown.

-For URLs and anchors specified within the content markdown, all letters should be lowercased.
-Additionally, links internal to Circonus Docs should use relative paths.
+All URLs and anchors specified within the content markdown should be lowercased.

 Images referenced within the content markdown should be uploaded to the appropriate product directory inside of